djjtyn/bookLookUp/README.md

 would only attract habitual readers.<br>
 Before submitting a search there is an image of a Dr. Seuss quote which highlights the advantage of reading.
 I added this to the site in an effort to entice non-readers to use the site to find a book they may consider reading.<br>
 While the user is typing a value into the search bar a loader gif appears.
 This gif is of a book with it's pages turning.
-If chose this gif as I believe it suits the sites purpose.<br>
+I chose this gif as I believe it suits the sites purpose.<br>
 After a search query is submitted, the quote image disappears from the screen and the search bar area jumps to the top of the screen.
 I chose to do this to create more space for the book results which are listed below the search bar.<br>